Keeping Vigorous Hot Yoga Practice Authentic

 Peter Sklivas – Creator of HotCore Yoga & author of the novel ‘The Secret of Enduring Love: Yoga Romance of Damayanti & Nala.’
 Located in Beverly Farms, MA, Peter teaches classes in his yoga studio & leads workshops on Tantra and HotCore Yoga. www.hotcoreyoga.com

-Yogis tap into the cosmic pulse of the which Obiwan, from Star Wars, called “The Force”.
-In yoga we call this energy by the name of a goddess, Shakti.
-It is said Shakti has no body, because her essence is present at the core of every single particle of creation.
+Yogis tap into the cosmic pulse which Obiwan, from Star Wars, called “The Force”.
+In yoga we call this energy by the name of a goddess named Shakti.
+It is said Shakti has no body, because she dissolved her essence into the core of every single particle of creation.

 Think of it.
-As a fundamental building block of sentience, Shakti rouses all beings from the slumber of inertia.
+As a fundamental building block of sentience, Shakti: The Cosmic Party Girl rouses all beings from the slumber of inertia.
 In other words, Shakti’s job is to poke us in the ribs … kick us in the ass … tickle our hearts.
 She gives us her turbo-octane rocket fuel energy as a catalytic spark inspiring us to embrace our souls for the purpose of infusing this universe with consciousness and love.

-In the absence of Shakti this life will always feel hollow.
+In the absence of Shakti: The Cosmic Party Girl, this life will always feel hollow.
 When we ignore the beckoning to dance in the cosmic playground … whether it’s ignoring the call of Shakti or other divine messengers … we will suffer.
 Our true nature awakens when we trust that a cooperative approach to celebrating life is part of who we are.
 The practice of HotCore Yoga will help you to heal your body and much more.
 Just as the source of physical and emotional imbalances will inevitably trace back to the thoughts passing through our minds, so too is the awakening of love.
-The trick is to expand the boundaries of our minds just large enough to invite in Shakti.
+The trick is to expand the boundaries of our minds just large enough to invite in Shakti: The Cosmic Party Girl.
 Her promise is that she’ll take care of everything else.
 At it’s core … HotCore Yoga is a practice of surrendering to the pulse of life.
 Wanna play?

 Recently a studio member forwarded a blog written by the esteemed San Francisco Bikram Yoga teacher Mary Jarvis in which she describes drinking water during class as a an unnecessary distraction.